dankirkham/xkcd-skein-fpga/docs/ram_test.md

 ### Byte Select Demux
 Selects between the high and low byte of the Data Register output.
 This is used to send the 16-bit data read from the RAM back to the UART, one byte at a time.

+### Transmitter Demux
+Selects between the Byte Select Demux output and the Header Constant.

+### Header Constant
+A constant 8-bit output that is used to select what header is used by the serial interface.

 ### Control Logic
 Contains a state machine and a UART timeout timer for controlling the overall module.